ZihengChen/Notebook/Recom/readme.md

 # Setup Madgraph5 and Delphes
 Make sure you have setup your gcc and root.
 On LPC, this can be done by enabling a cmssw environemnt `cmsenv`.
-This setup instruction follows and updates the original tutorial [here](https://twiki.cern.ch/twiki/bin/view/CMSPublic/MadgraphTutorial#Madgraph_and_Delphes_Tutorial)
+This setup instruction follows and updates an older tutorial found [here](https://twiki.cern.ch/twiki/bin/view/CMSPublic/MadgraphTutorial#Madgraph_and_Delphes_Tutorial)